no-regerts/walter-vs-code-extension/README.md

   - No dashes in variable names.
   - no-consecutive-blank-lines
-  - consistent variable names (camelCase or _) max-line-length
+  - consistent variable names (camelCase or _)
+  - max-line-length
-- Jump to definition.
+- Jump to definition:
+  - For variables.
+  - For macros.
 - Formatting:
   - Adding indentations for layouts and macros.
   - Removing all trailing spaces.